 How to Make a “Minnesotan Paper Airplane” [WATCH]

-In it, a guy soaks a plain white tee shirt under running water at the kitchen sink.
+In the video (below), a guy soaks a plain white tee shirt under running water at the kitchen sink.
 He then walks out into the frigid winter air and lays the tee shirt flat out on a deck.
 After letting it freeze for one minute, the guy then pries the shirt off the deck and begins to fold it, much like one would a paper airplane though with more force and strength.
 When he's done, the tee shirt resembles a paper plane, albeit larger and heavier.
 The guy then throws if off the deck, where it glides awkwardly before hitting the ground with a thud.
 The video ends with the guy laughing.

 Then again, the plane isn't actually made of paper, nor does it really fly.
 So maybe we can't call it a Minnesota paper airplane after all.
 Still, you know you (or your kids!) are going to want to try this after watching it!

 The 25 Best Places to Live in Minnesota

 7 Countries That Are Roughly the Same Size as Minnesota